-In general terms, according to the Nagykanizsa gazavatnames, while en route to take up command of Nagykanizsa castle, Hasan Pasha and his men camp at a place called Görösgál (a few miles from Szigetvár castle) the grave site of a Muslim soldier who was martyred some years previously.
-Here Hasan Pasha experiences a strange natural phenomena and prophetic vision: on two separate occasions a multitude of birds appear fighting and screaming with each other, they circle the tents before flying off in the direction of Nagykanizsa (A.E.Tar.187 fol.
-5a-b).
+In general terms, according to the Nagykanizsa gazavatnames, while en route to take up command of Nagykanizsa castle, Hasan Pasha and his men camp at a place called Görösgál (a few miles from Szigetvár castle), the grave site of a Muslim soldier who was martyred some years previously.
+Here Hasan Pasha experiences a strange natural phenomenon and a prophetic vision: on two separate occasions, a multitude of birds appear fighting and screaming with each other, they circle the tents before flying off in the direction of Nagykanizsa (A.E.Tar.187:5a–b).
 Hasan Pasha interprets this as providing divinatory knowledge of a future Habsburg attack on Nagykanizsa castle, which will end in defeat for the Habsburgs.
-In most manuscripts the first group of birds consist of rooks (or carrion crows) and kites whereas the second group of birds are black-faced eagles.
+In most manuscripts, the first group of birds consist of rooks (or carrion crows) and kites, whereas the second group of birds are black-faced eagles.
 The three types of bird could be interpreted as foretelling the three main groups who will subsequently besiege Nagykanizsa castle: the Habsburgs, and their Hungarian and Croatian allies.
-This interpretation is reinforced by the fact that the eagle was commonly associated with the Habsburgs and featured on their standard.
+This interpretation is reinforced by the fact that the eagle was commonly associated with the Habsburgs, and featured on their standard.

-Hasan Pasha’s extraordinary insight or perceptiveness is foregrounded at other points in the text as well, through references to his ability to locate previously unknown fords across impassable rivers, and his power to discern an individual’s true intent, particularly in the context of individuals who wish to convert to Islam: he can differentiate between enemy soldiers who wish to genuinely embrace Islam and those who are feigning spiritual enlightenment as a means of gaining entry into the castle for the purposes of espionage or sabotage (A.E.Tar.187 fols.
-2a-b; 42a-b, see also O.R.700 90a-b).
+Hasan Pasha’s extraordinary insight or perceptiveness is also foregrounded at other points in the text, through references to his ability to locate previously unknown fords across impassable rivers, and his power to discern an individual’s true intent, particularly in the context of individuals who wish to convert to Islam: he can differentiate between enemy soldiers who wish to genuinely embrace Islam and those who are feigning spiritual enlightenment as a means of gaining entry into the castle for the purposes of espionage or sabotage (A.E.Tar.187:2a–b, 42a–b; see also O.R.700 90a–b).
 Nagykanizsa castle is also the site of a prophetic dream experienced by the narrator of events.
-During the siege while resting on his sword in the presence of Hasan Pasha, the narrator has a dream in which soldiers reciting the tekbir [God is Great] come from the direction of the castle and address him saying that victory and triumph will be theirs.
-This is followed by an appearance of the four choice friends who erect standards by each of the four towers of the castle (A.E.Tar.187 fols 40a-b).
+During the siege, while resting on his sword in the presence of Hasan Pasha, the narrator has a dream in which soldiers reciting the tekbir (‘God is great’) come from the direction of the castle and address him, saying that victory and triumph will be theirs.
+This is followed by an appearance of the four choice friends, who erect standards by each of the four towers of the castle (A.E.Tar.187:40a–b).
 This congruence of spiritually significant external spaces and inner prophetic visions helps to create a cultural and spiritual map that figures Hasan Pasha as a spiritually powerful mystic with supernatural powers akin to those possessed by some dervish saints.

 Severed heads, sacred sites and ethical reading